 Helping employees learn new skills and competencies that can enhance their personal and professional growth is one of the best intangible rewards that organizations can offer.
 Showing concern about their development makes the employees feel valued and appreciated.
 They then feel inspired to repay such gestures of care and concern by giving their best performance.
 When organizations invest their time and effort in improving employee work/life balance, enhancing their physical, social and financial well-being, they naturally develop a deep sense of loyalty and belonging towards the organization.
 This drives improved performance and greater engagement of the employees.

-Based on the above points, it is clear that intrinsic rewards offer an effective and low-cost way for organizations to engage employees and derive longer-lasting benefits.
-These intrinsic rewards can create a sense of joy, fulfillment, happiness, and satisfaction among the employees, which in turn will drive greater performance.
+The importance of intrinsic rewards stems from the fact that they offer an effective and low-cost way for organizations to engage employees and derive longer-lasting benefits.
+These intrinsic rewards can create a sense of joy, fulfilment, happiness, and satisfaction among the employees, which in turn will drive greater performance.